 Naturally, posters designed to appeal to this mind-altered audience were created for many of these shows.
-About 200 of these works of graphic art have been collected into a forthcoming book by artist Scott McDougall called “Split Fountain Hieroglyphics: Psychedelic Concert Posters From the Seattle Area, 1966-1969.”
-Designed by Glen Beebe, the 9-by-12-inch hardbound volume is in Kickstarter mode until March 21, 2015.
+About 200 of these works of graphic art have been collected into a book by artist Scott McDougall called “Split Fountain Hieroglyphics: Psychedelic Concert Posters From the Seattle Area, 1966-1969.”
+Designed by Glen Beebe, the 9-by-12-inch hardbound volume is out now.

 For McDougall, “Split Fountain Hieroglyphics,” which takes the first part of its title from a printing technique that produces a rainbow effect, has been a wouldn’t-it-be-nice pipe dream since almost the day he arrived in Seattle in 1980.
 During that decade, even when he was toiling as a freelance advertising illustrator, he always had an eye on the city’s graphic-arts scene, in particular its poster past and present.
 “I’d never even met a poster collector until I moved to Seattle,” McDougall says in reference to the vitality of the scene he discovered there.
 “I thought I was the only one.”

-Seattle’s most prolific and influential graphic artist at the time was Art Chantry, whose “Stark Reminders” exhibition had a big impact on McDougall.
+Seattle’s most prolific and influential graphic artist at the time was Art Chantry, whose “Stark Reminders” exhibition had a big impact on McDougall (Chantry penned the foreword to McDougall’s book).
 Sharing an interest in Seattle’s late-1960s rock posters, McDougall and Chantry started photographing everything from the era they could get their hands on.
-Many of those photographs, along with images loaned by the Experience Music Project and private collectors, will be included in “Split Fountain Hieroglyphics.”
+Many of those photographs, along with images loaned by the Experience Music Project and private collectors, are included in “Split Fountain Hieroglyphics.”